The Founding Team

 Justine Hopkins

-Justine Hopkins was the first survivor to come forward publicly regarding Justin Marc Aguiar and the first to uncover massive Telegram chats, websites, and archives exposing abuse.
+Justine Hopkins was the first survivor to come forward publicly regarding an alleged repeat perpetrator and the first to uncover massive Telegram chats, websites, and archives exposing abuse.
 Drawing on her investigative journalism skills, she is driven by a mission for accountability, truth, and systemic change.

 Her work spans advocacy, policy, and legal reform, confronting failures within police services, victim programs, and institutional responses to sexual violence and exploitation.
 Justine brings a rare combination of investigative rigor and systems fluency, exposing emerging trafficking tactics—particularly within nightlife, digital spaces, and encrypted platforms—while translating complex threats into actionable knowledge for communities and decision-makers.